WrightonLabCSU/DRAM/README.md

 DRAM v2 (Distilled and Refined Annotation of Metabolism Version 2) is a tool for annotating metagenomic and genomic assembled data (e.g. scaffolds or contigs) or called genes (e.g. nuclotide or amino acid format).
 DRAM annotates MAGs using [KEGG](https://www.kegg.jp/) (if provided by the user), [UniRef90](https://www.uniprot.org/), [PFAM](https://pfam.xfam.org/), [dbCAN](http://bcb.unl.edu/dbCAN2/), [RefSeq viral](https://www.ncbi.nlm.nih.gov/genome/viruses/), [VOGDB](http://vogdb.org/) and the [MEROPS](https://www.ebi.ac.uk/merops/) peptidase database as well as custom user databases.

+Viral catalogs from a typical geNomad → CheckV pipeline are also supported via **DRAM-v Phase 1 viral mode** (`--use_dramv true`): per-vMAG (per-scaffold) AMG flagging (M/K/E/A/P/T/F/B per the v1 conventions) and a viral-flavoured distillate, no VirSorter affi-contigs file required.
+See the "Viral mode" example below.

 DRAM is run in four stages:
 1) Gene Calling Prodogal - genes are called on user provided scaffolds or contigs
 2) Gene Annotation - genes are annotated with a set of user defined databases